Inductive Representation Learning in Temporal Networks via Causal Anonymous Walks: experiments

 \subsection{Complexity Evaluation}

-Here, we examine how the runtime of CAW-N depends on the number of edges $|\mathcal{E}|$ that are used for training.
+We examine how the runtime of CAW-N depends on the number of edges $|\mathcal{E}|$ used for training.
 We record the runtimes of CAW-N for training one epoch on the Wikipedia datasets using $M=32, m=2$ with batch-size=32.
 Specifics of the computing infrastructure are given in Appendix \ref{subsec:infras}.
 Fig. \ref{fig:runtime} (a) shows the accumulated runtime of executing the random walk extraction \textit{i.e.} Alg.\ref{alg:RWBT} only.
 It well aligns with our theoretical analysis (Thm. \ref{thm:sample}) that each step of the random walk extraction has constant complexity (\textit{i.e.} accumulated runtime linear with $|\mathcal{E}|$).
 Plot (b) shows the entire runtime for one-epoch training, which is also linear with $|\mathcal{E}|$.
 Note that $O(|\mathcal{E}|)$ is the time complexity that one at least needs to pay.
-This study demonstrates our method's advantage of being scalable to process long edge streams.
+The study demonstrates our method is scalable to long edge streams.